 4.5 If you open a joint account, the first named account holder will be the Representative Joint Shareholder.
 This means that the second named account holder has only limited membership rights.

 4.6 Shareholding Members with less than £100 in their account, or who are under the age of 18, have limited membership rights.

 4.7 A leaflet produced by the Building Societies Association, “Your Rights as a Building Society Member”, is available on request.

 5.1 These Terms and Conditions, the special conditions applying to your account as detailed in the Key Product Features, and if you have an offset savings account, the Offset Mortgage Terms and Conditions, may be changed from time to time.
 We can change these Terms and Conditions if we reasonably believe that the change is needed for any of the following reasons (which may relate to circumstances at the time or those which are expected to apply in the near future):

-• To respond to changes in the law or the decisions of a court or ombudsman.
+• To respond to changes in the law or the decisions of a court, regulatory body or ombudsman.

 • To meet relevant regulatory requirements.